nolans12/ALLIGATR/HUB/README.md

 `bash create_ws.sh bare`: Configures a bare-bones ROS workspace (DOES NOT INCLUDE SIM AND MAVROS)

-`bash engage.sh main.cpp`: Executes the autopilot + system checks (FOR JETSON NANO).
+`bash engage.sh`: Executes the autopilot + system checks (FOR JETSON NANO).

-`bash engage.sh -b main.cpp`: Builds and executes the autopilot + system checks.
+`bash engage.sh -b`: Builds and executes the autopilot + system checks.
 Use when changes are made in `ros_packages` (FOR JETSON NANO).

-`bash gazebo_engage.sh main.cpp`: Builds and executes the autopilot in a gazebo simulation.
+`bash gazebo_engage.sh`: Builds and executes the autopilot in a gazebo simulation.
 (FOR SITL)

 # Operating the HUB